Vaikom

+Vaikom ([ʋɐjkʲːɐm]) is a municipality in the Kottayam district of Kerala.
+It is located 33 km north of the district headquarters in Kottayam and about 183 km north of the state capital of Thiruvananthapuram.
+As per the 2011 Indian census, Vaikom has a population of 23,234 people, and a population density of 2661 /sqkm.

 Location

-Vaikom town is situated at the northwestern end of Kottayam district, close to Ernakulam district border.
+Vaikom is situated at the northwestern end of the Kottayam district, close to the border with the Ernakulam district.
 Vaikom is a lakeside town situated in the banks of the Vembanad lake similar to other lakeside towns like Kottayam and Changanassery.
 Its western borders are bound by the Vembanad lake.
 The Muvattupuzha river has its mouth near Vaikom where it empties into the Vembanad lake, many distributaries of the Muvattupuzha river pass through Vaikom.
 It is also close to the tourism destination Kumarakom and the city of Kochi.
-Vaikom is 32 km from Ernakulam, 32 km from Kottayam via kumarakom, 33 km from Alappuzha and about 56 km from Kochi International Airport.
+Vaikom is situated on the Ernakulam-Alappuzha-Kottayam border area and it is 33 km from Ernakulam, 33 km from Kottayam via Kumarakom, 39 km from Alappuzha and about 56 km from Kochi International Airport.